danieloverbeck/danieloverbeck.github.io/lukas-hack.github.io-master/README.md

 ### Welcome!

-I am a PhD student at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>. \
+I am a PhD student in Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>. \
-My main research fields are macroeconomics and public economics.
+My main research interests are in Development Economics and Public Economics.

 ### <a href="https://lukas-hack.github.io/Hack_CV.pdf" target="_blank">Curriculum Vitae</a>